Yahoo Kids: Closure

+Japan

+Yahoo!
+Japan Kids (Yahoo!きっず, Yafū kizzu) was launched in Japan in November 1997.
+Under the control of Yahoo!
+Japan and later LY Corporation, it remains active unlike its US counterpart.

 Content

 The website was used for both educational and entertainment purposes.
 The Yahoo!
 Kids' portal had directories such as "Around the World", "Arts & Entertainment", "Computers & Games", "School Bell", "Science & Nature", and "Sports & Recreation".
 Under the directory "School Bell", the category "Homework Answers" allowed children to access websites pertaining to school subjects such as geography, history, and math.
 Under "Around the World", children could learn about countries, politics, and history.
 The "Art Soup" directory taught children about museums and drama, and the "Scoop" let them look at comics and newspapers.
 It had an Associated Press section to let children read age-appropriate articles.

 The parents' section of the website contained advice about being safe while browsing the Internet and links to services that "block and filter websites".
 The teachers' section contained lesson plans for "planning, implementing and assessing integrated units".
 It was separated into three ranks: kindergarten through second grade, third through fifth grade, and sixth to eighth grade.

 Educational professionals and former teachers screened each website listed in Yahooligans.
 The homepage displayed links to games, jokes, news, and sports.
 For the latter three, the content was crafted for those younger than 12.
 Yahooligans! directed viewers to child-friendly websites like those from Smithsonian Institution and Louvre.
 It adopted the persona of Bill Clinton's pet cat, Socks, to introduce viewers to the White House's website in 1995.
 Games provided on the Yahoo!
 Kids website included Chinese checkers, Go Fish, and Checkers.
 Age-appropriate offsite games were also accessible via the links under the "games" tab.
 The website offered an instant messaging gadget that allowed children to participate in live chats with notable people, such as Bill Clinton, J. K. Rowling, and Bill Nye the Science Guy.

 In March 2011, Yahoo!
 Kids partnered with the TV series Star Wars: The Clone Wars near the season's finale to have children pose questions to Chewbacca.
 Question submissions were posted on SurveyMonkey, and Yahoo!
 Kids posted Chewbacca's answers on March 28.
 The approximately three minute long video consisted of Chewbacca pantomiming responses to queries such as "How do you deal with all that hair?"